Owlfroggy/terracotta-docs/docs/language_features/expressions.md

 ## Value Operators

 !!! info
     Many operators work on more types of code items than just numbers.
-For more info on which operators work with which code items, check out the code items' respecitve pages under the Code Items category.
+For more info on which operators work with which code items, check out the code items' respective pages under the Code Items category.

 Terracotta supports the following operators: